Canary Mission: 2024

 In February 2024, neo-Nazi Michael Weaver, a member of the Goyim Defense League, lost a libel lawsuit that he filed and was forced to pay the defendant $20,000 in legal fees.
 The defendant had reportedly written in an online review that a "neo-Nazi" and "member of the KKK" who is a "known felon of hate crimes" was denouncing her business.
 Weaver's antisemitic views were documented in a Canary Mission profile, and the judge ruled that the defendant's inferences were "reasonable".
 Weaver lost the case.

 In February 2024, Canary Mission published a report showing collaboration between Within Our Lifetime and Decolonize This Place.
 The report alleged that Nerdeen Kiswani, the founder of WOL, and Amin Husain, the founder of DTP, were responsible for the unrest in New York City following the October 7 attacks in Israel.
 Examples include a protest outside of the Memorial Sloan Kettering Cancer Center and the Nova Exhibition, a memorial installation detailing the attacks at the Nova Music Festival on October 7, 2023.
 An attendee at the Nova Protest waved a flag with Hezbollah's logo.
-The report further alleges that these disruptions followed a premeditated plan that pre-dated the attacks in Israel.
-The report also included social media posts from Kiswani supporting the October 7th, 2023 attacks on Israeli civilians.
+The report further alleged that these disruptions followed a premeditated plan that pre-dated the attacks in Israel.
+The report also included social media posts from Kiswani supporting the October 7, 2023 attacks on Israeli civilians.

 In July 2024, the Chicago branch of the Council on American–Islamic Relations (CAIR) attempted to sue Canary Mission on behalf of Kinza Khan.
 Khan was the subject of a viral video where she was allegedly involved in tearing down posters of Israelis being held captive by Hamas.
 Canary Mission subsequently profiled Khan.
 Khan was the plaintiff in two lawsuits against Canary Mission but both suits were dismissed by the judge.
 CAIR is also representing Laila Ali who was reportedly fired after video surfaced of her tearing down Hamas hostage posters.

 Former New York University professor Amin Husain said: "One of the best biographies I have is on Canary Mission.
 It's endless.
 The citations are better than I could ever imagine.
 And everything they cite to is true."

 An article by The Intercept from 2024 interviewed a number of professors that were fired or faced disciplinary action from their universities.
 The article implies that Canary Mission profiles played a role in the disciplinary action, and many of the professors interviewed have profiles on the site.